laubzega/tiny_printf_6502/README.md

 ## Register arguments

-You have already seen this above - prefix ```^``` is used in front of argument name to indicate it is a register.
+You have already seen this above - prefix ```^``` is used in front of argument name to indicate it refers to a register.
 Registers X, Y, A, PC and P (status) are recognized.
 For example:
 ```asm
 	; assuming the code starts at $c000
 	lda #$c0